Do you own a business and are looking to grow?

 After you have found a business to buy and the business valuation is done, the next step is to make an offer to see if the seller is willing to accept or negotiate it.

-There are arguments to be made to include as much as possible in the LOI so it is clear what is important to a buyer.
-There is a similar argument to be made that if the LOI is too detailed it can kill the deal as the buyer and seller may end up arguing about details that are not that important.
+There are arguments to be made for including as much as possible in the LOI, so it is clear what is essential to the buyer.
+The opposite argument is not to include too much detail in the LOI, as it can kill the deal, as the buyer and seller spend too much time arguing about details that require more information.

-What is critical is to make sure the LOI has the items that are critical to the buyer so you can expect the seller to reply about what is critical to them.
+What is critical is to ensure the LOI includes the items that are most important to the buyer, so you can expect the seller to respond about what is critical to them.

-Offers are normally made with an LOI but can also be made with an Indication Of Interest or IOI or a Definitive Asset Purchase Agreement.
+Offers are usually made with an LOI, an Indication Of Interest (IOI or a Definitive Asset Purchase Agreement.

 Buyer Due Diligence in 7 Steps

-As the buyer of a small environmental business in California, if you have made an offer and the seller has accepted it, the next step when moving to buy an environmental business for sale in California is a due diligence checklist.
+As the buyer of a small environmental business in California, if you have made an offer and the seller has accepted it, the next step in buying an environmental business for sale in California is to complete a due diligence checklist.

 Here is a buyer due diligence checklist with a step-by-step guide:

-Step 1: Review and check the physical location of the business and all related real estate leases and contracts.
+- Review and verify the physical location of the business, as well as all related real estate leases and contracts.

-Step 2: Examine the financial statements of the business including tax returns, P&L, and Balance Sheets
+- Examine the financial statements of the business, including tax returns, profit and loss statements (P&L), and Balance Sheets.

-Do this very carefully as the seller will be unwilling to share too much information until you have bought the business; especially if you are a competitor.
+- Review all vendor and client contracts, including the lease, if applicable.
+Do this very carefully, as the seller will be unwilling to share too much information until you have bought the business, especially if you are a competitor.

-Step 5: Understand the organizational chart and employees’ information.
+- Familiarize yourself with the organizational chart and employee information.
 (There will be a limit on how much the seller can share with you due to California privacy laws.)

-Step 6: Check and review other legal documents or issues that are important to the transaction.
-(Having your attorney assist may be necessary)
+- Review and verify other relevant legal documents or issues that are important to the transaction.
+(Having your attorney assist may be necessary.)

 An item almost every buyer wants to review in detail is the business seller’s customer list.
-A business owner will not be willing to disclose this information until the sale of the business closes as one of the most important assets of their business.
+A business owner may not be willing to disclose this information until the sale of the business closes, as it is one of the most important assets of their business.

 Are you ready to buy a business in the environmental services sector?

-If you own a green small business and would like it to grow quicker than watching it grow organically or if you are an employee with a passion for owning a green business and are ready to become an employer in California what is holding you back?
+If you own a small green business and would like it to grow more quickly than it would organically, or if you are an employee with a passion for owning a green business and are ready to become an employer in California, what is holding you back?

-There are many risks you need to manage.
-If you can become comfortable with those risks and you have an interest in an environmental service business, here is a profitable green business ready to be acquired.
+There are many risks to manage.
+If you can become comfortable with those risks and have an interest in an environmental service business, here is a profitable green business ready to buy.

-Check the business for sale listings to see if there is a business that you might be interested in successful business acquisitions.
+Check the business for sale listings to see if there is a business that interests you for a successful business acquisition.